OpenSwitchNOS/openswitch-ops/docs/link_aggregation_design.md

 of the `other_config:lacp-fallback` key.
 The `bond_status_reason` indicates why is the LAG _"down"_.

+To summarize the LAG status, the _Port_ table uses the `bond_status` column.
+This column defines a key called `state`.
+This state reflects the state of the aggregation of all interfaces for static and dynamic LAGs.
+The possible values
+are:
+* "up": At least one of the member interfaces is "up" and should be in a forwarding state according to LACP state or LAG configuration.
+* "blocked": All member interfaces are blocked by LACP (not in the collecting / distributing state) or not eligible to be members of the LAG.
+When using LACP and the `lacp_status` column is "defaulted", the `state` column depends on the `other_config:lacp-fallback` key in the _Port_ table.
+If it is true, then the value of `state` is forwarding, if it is false, then it should be blocked.
+* "down": All member interfaces are either admin or link "down".

 #### _Interface_ table
 The lacpd process fills in status information in the _Interface_ table's rows associated with a LAG.
 The `lacp_current` Boolean value indicates if lacpd has